Loader gif

 Relatives

 Forty-two percent of American families rely on relatives to help care for their kids.
 The arrangement has many perks.
 Children get one-on-one care in a familiar environment and usually already have a tight bond with their caretaker.
 Plus, relative care is usually more flexible and affordable than organized care.
 Family members can negotiate a payment system that works for all parties.
 Some relatives offer care for free.
-Others trade care for room and board or exchange money for services.
+Others trade care for room and board or exchange for services.

 On the downside, negotiating child-care arrangements and managing the day-to-day routine of caring for children can put a strain on extended families.
 Taking care of young children can also be physically and mentally demanding for grandparents, who make up the largest percentage of relative caretakers.